alexisvincent/systemjs-hmr/README.md

 `roots : [String]`
 An array of top level entry points into the application.
-If entry points aren't provided, systemjs-hmr will attempt to discover them automatically by determining which modules depend on moduleName, and are not imported by other modules.
+If entry points aren't provided, systemjs-hmr will attempt to discover them automatically by determining which modules depend on `moduleName`, and are not imported by other modules.
 This only works when there are no circular dependencies involving roots.

 `others` Other options will be exposed to speedup the reload process.
 For example, pre-calculated dependency trees, pre-fetched module sources, etc.